 Outreach, Education and Training

-In addition to hosting conservation experts at conferences concerning rare plants and the highly endangered Torreya taxifolia, the Garden offers undergraduate internships, learning opportunities for local middle and high school teachers, and participates in citizen science programs that contribute data to the scientific community while educating young scientists.
+In addition to hosting conservation experts at conferences concerning rare plants and the highly endangered Torreya taxifolia, the Garden offers student internships and participates in community science programs that contribute data to the scientific community while educating young scientists.

 Southeastern Partners in Plant Conservation